What’s the best thing to do with a large batch of blueberries that you’ve picked from your garden?

 Blueberry syrup is an easy homemade recipe that you can make in minutes.
 It’s made using white granulated sugar, blueberries, and a touch of water.

-Blueberry syrup is made from boiling blueberries with sugar, then letting them cool down enough so it can be poured into reusable containers, like a Mason jar or a nice flask with a pouring spout.
+Blueberry syrup is made by boiling blueberries with sugar and then letting them cool down enough to be poured into reusable containers, like a Mason jar or a nice flask with a pouring spout.

-Blueberry syrup absolutely tastes better than ever because of the smaller amount of sugar and added flavorings.
+Blueberry syrup tastes better than ever because of the smaller amount of sugar and added flavorings.

 The flavor you get when using sweet blueberries in season is fantastic and can’t be compared to a store-bought version.